 In 2011, Colleen brought her sister, Maggie into the business, as she had just graduated with a degree in architecture.
 Now, Colleen is CEO, while Maggie is Vice President and Creative Director.

-Over the course of nine years, Anchal has grown into a nonprofit that utilizes design to foster change and make an incredible social impact.
+After starting a nonprofit almost a decade ago, the Clines sisters have grown Anchal into a successful social venture that utilizes design to foster change and make an incredible social impact.
 Anchal now employs over 150 artisans in both India and the Clines’ hometown of Louisville, Kentucky to design and manufacture original handmade bedding, decor, scarves, bags, and more.

-In this episode, the Clines discuss the founding of Anchal, how Colleen tricked Maggie into joining the business, how the nonprofit has evolved, and the further impact they are looking to have as they continue to grow.
+In this episode, the Clines discuss the founding of Anchal, how Colleen tricked Maggie into joining the business, how the nonprofit has evolved, and therefore the social enterprise vs. nonprofit models, and finally, the further impact they are looking to have as they continue to grow.

 “A real turning point is the confidence we built through those first few years, but really the impact, taking action regardless of whatever you don’t have.” – Colleen Clines

 - What it’s like to work together as sisters

 - How they went from working out of their parents’ house to paying themselves salaries